NunoSempere/finisterrae-1T-samples/paper/index.md

 ### 1.1.
 Use a fast language

 Our [time to botec](https://github.com/NunoSempere/time-to-botec/) repository compares how fast drawing 10e6 samples from a simple back-of-the-envelope calculation runs in different languages.
 The comparison depends on our familiarity with the different languages: as we are more familiar with a language, we grow capable of writing better & faster code in it.
-Nonetheless, speeds are as follows:
+Nonetheless, speeds to get 10e6 samples in one author's computer are as follows:

 | Language                    | Time      |
 |-----------------------------|-----------|